Putting Matcha powder in a cup using bamboo scoop

 What is Culinary and Ceremonial Matcha?

-With this in mind, instead of considering ceremonial or culinary matcha as ‘high’ or ‘low’ quality, we can view each as specifically crafted for an intended use.
+With this in mind, instead of considering ceremonial or culinary matcha as 'high' or 'low' quality, we can view each as having been specifically crafted for an intended use.

 Differences Between Culinary and Ceremonial Matcha

-Culinary matcha, on the other hand, is usually crafted from later tea harvests.
-It contains the harsher parts of the leaves, such as the stem.
-This produces matcha that have a wide color range, more potential bitterness, and grittier texture that might not mix as well with just water.
+Culinary matcha, on the other hand, is typically produced from tea harvests later in the season.
+It contains the harsher parts of the tea leaves, such as the stem.
+This produces matcha that have a wider color range, more potential bitterness, and a grittier texture that might not mix as smoothly with just water.

-In summary, here are some of the key differences between culinary and ceremonial matcha to keep in mind:
+In summary, here are some of the key differences between matcha classified as culinary or ceremonial grade to keep in mind:

 Ceremonial Matcha vs. Culinary Matcha Infographic